watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 **Tomoya:** Thank you, Hibiki-senpai, Hokuto-senpai...

-I'm going to rethink on how to design my personalized costume from scratch.
+I'm going to rethink on how to design my personalized outfit from scratch.

 > **Location:** Seisou Hall Common Room